Our Work at the Attorney General's Office

 Dr. William Bauer

-Dr. William Bauer, Bellevue, Ohio, of was convicted in the U.S. District Court for the Northern District of Ohio of 76 Counts of Distribution of Controlled Substances and 25 Counts of Health Care Fraud.
+Dr. William Bauer, of Bellevue, Ohio, was convicted in the U.S. District Court for the Northern District of Ohio of 76 Counts of Distribution of Controlled Substances and 25 Counts of Health Care Fraud.
 Dr. Bauer, a former medical doctor located in Bellevue, Ohio, was found guilty by a federal jury of prescribing controlled substances to patients without medical necessity and outside the usual course of medical practice.
 Dr. Bauer prescribed high doses of opioids and other controlled substances to patients without regard to any improvement in pain level, function, or quality of life.
 Additionally, Dr. Bauer was found to prescribe dangerous drug combinations, failed to consider a patient’s state of addiction and ignored warning signs of abuse and diversion such as patient family members stealing medication, patients requesting frequent refills, and patients losing prescribed medications.
 Dr. Bauer also regularly administered epidural and trigger point injections without medical necessity and failed to meet standard medical procedural requirements.
 Dr. Bauer was sentenced to serve a total of 60 months in prison, 1 year of supervised release, to pay restitution totaling $464,098 to Medicare and the Ohio Medicaid program and pay $100,000 as Community Restitution to the Ohio Attorney General’s Crime Victims Services Section and the Ohio Department of Mental Health and Addiction Services.

 Jasmine Hunt